 If you have a loss under $50,000.00 you may only forfeit a small to moderate percentage of your benefits by going it alone.
 If your losses are in the hundreds of thousands, by the time you realize the damage to your claim it may be too late for a do-over, especially if your carrier’s restoration vendors already disposed of your property.

-Public Adjuster Views on Inheriting the Liability of Bad Claims for Peanuts
+Public Adjuster Views on Inheriting the Liability of Spoiled Claims

 Conflicts of Interest Representing Policyholders